scipp/scipp/docs/getting-started/faq.rst

 How can I set axis limits when creating a plot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This can be achieved indirectly with scipp's [generic slicing functionality](../user-guide/slicing.html) and [label-based indexing](../user-guide/slicing.html#Label-based-indexing) in particular.
+This can be achieved indirectly with scipp's `generic slicing functionality <../user-guide/slicing.html>`_ and `label-based indexing <../user-guide/slicing.html#Label-based-indexing>`_ in particular.
 Example:

 .. code-block:: python